 iOS, Android, and other platforms

-Download new configuration files that have TCP 443 selected from the Port drop-down (TCP 443 has a higher chance of working than TCP 80).
+Download new configuration files that have TCP 443 selected in the Advanced settings (TCP 443 has a higher chance of working than TCP 80).

 Unfortunately, WireGuard only uses UDP.